20 Years of Online Poker: Flops, Bets, Raises, and Folds (2001-2003)

 If that wasn’t enough of a fear factor, then certainly players had to constantly be on the lookout for the dangers of online collusion.
 Given that collusion teams could easily communicate online via instant messaging or by cell phone and relay information, honest players who adhered to poker’s honesty code of “one player to a hand” competed at a marked disadvantage.
 It was like fighting with one hand tied behind your back.
 Over the years, as online poker sites became more sophisticated and hired experienced security personnel trained in the ways of combating collusion, the problem diminished somewhat, at least relative to the size of the market.
 How bad cheating was back in the early years remains a matter of speculation.
 But given a Wild West mentality and no sheriff in town, the bandits got away with lots of money from unsuspecting poker players who were just looking for an honest game and a good time — and got nothing in return other than some horrendous bad beat stories, that weren’t bad beats at all.

 Oh, and then there were the real devils of the online trade — hackers.
 Sometime in late 1999 well into their second year of operations, PlanetPoker.com suffered a major security breach when hackers somehow broke the software code which would have allowed someone more unscrupulous to cheat.
 Had they decided to implement the discovery, hackers and their confederates would have been an invincible force.
 Even though allegedly no one was actually cheated by hackers, the damage was already done.
-Hacking became a serious concern from that point forward, not only for players, but the online sites themselves, most of which were honest and were determined to run honest games.
+Hacking became a serious concern from that point forward, not only for players but the online sites themselves, most of which were honest and were determined to run honest games.
 [SEE CORRECTION IN NOTE BELOW]

-An abbreviated discussion of cheating is vital here because fears of dishonesty was online poker’s biggest obstacle from the beginning.
+An abbreviated discussion of cheating is vital here because fears of dishonesty were online poker’s biggest obstacle from the beginning.
 Lots of very good players who were most certainly capable of beating most poker games simply refused to play online.
 Partially due to poker’s then-primitive demographics — mostly older people with no technological background — a majority of the game’s traditionalists were initially reluctant to accept the inevitable changes that were to transform the game at every level.

-So, the void was filled by a surprisingly new demographic of poker players who were much younger, techno-wiser, and more flexible to making adjustments based on the accumulation of new information.
+So, the void was filled by a surprisingly new demographic of poker players who were much younger, techno-wiser, and more flexible to make adjustments based on the accumulation of new information.
 Before 2000, it was rare to see players active in public cardrooms who were in their 20’s.
 However, the twentysomethings flocked to online poker games because of easy convenience and an inherent intrigue with new challenges far too profitable to ignore.
 Why take up video games or play sports when every laptop inside any dorm in America was potentially a poker game with possible earning potential?

 And so, poker’s seismic demographic shift towards players who were considerably younger began.